 This externship provides opportunities for several different rotations-of-focus.
-Applicants should consider which rotations fit individual training goals and interests.
-It is expected that externs participate in 1 to 2 rotations-of-focus in addition to the Outpatient Psychotherapy rotation.
 The Outpatient Psychotherapy rotation is required for all externs.

 Psychosocial Oncology Clinic.
-The primary focus of this rotation is providing assessment, consultation, and evidence-based treatment for AYA patients (ages 15-39) who are undergoing treatments (i.e., chemotherapy, radiation, or stem cell transplant) for blood cancers including leukemia and lymphoma.
+The primary focus of this rotation is providing assessment, consultation, and evidence-based treatment for AYA patients who are in active oncology treatment.
 Patients are primarily seen during their clinic visits, though opportunities for inpatient consultation and liaison will also be available.
-While AYA patients undergoing active treatment will be the primary focus of this rotation, externs may also see some pediatric patients or patients presenting to the Survivorship or Sickle Cell clinics.
-To be eligible to participate in this rotation, externs must be available for 1-2 full days on site (at least one full day must be Tuesday or Thursday).
+While AYA patients undergoing active treatment will be the primary focus of this rotation, externs will also see some pediatric patients or patients presenting to the Survivorship or Sickle Cell clinics.
+In-person clinic on Tuesdays, Wednesdays, and Fridays.

 Survivorship Clinic.
-The primary focus of this rotation is providing assessment, consultation, and evidence-based treatment for AYA patients (ages 15-39) who have completed treatment and are presenting to the clinic for annual long-term survivorship care.
-Externs will be integrated into the interdisciplinary survivorship clinic.
-Externs will provide brief screening, intervention, and psychoeducation regarding late-effects of cancer-related treatment during the course of patients' survivorship visit.
+The primary focus of this rotation is providing assessment, consultation, and evidence-based treatment for AYA patients who have completed treatment and are presenting to the clinic for annual long-term survivorship care.
 While survivorship care will be the primary focus of this rotation, externs may also see some pediatric patients or patients who are currently undergoing treatment for oncological or hematological conditions.
-To be eligible to participate in this rotation, externs must be available for 1-2 full days on site (at least one full day must be Tuesday).
+In-person clinic on Tuesdays.

 Sickle Cell Clinic.
-The primary focus of this rotation is providing assessment, consultation, and evidencebased treatments for AYA patients (ages 12-26) with sickle cell disease.
-Externs in this rotation will receive training and supervision in chronic pain and health psychology within an integrated setting.
-Externs will be integrated into the interdisciplinary clinic and will consult with hematologists, APNs, child life, and community care workers.
+The primary focus of this rotation is providing assessment, consultation, and evidence-based treatments for AYA patients with sickle cell disease.
 Patients are primarily seen during their clinic visits, though opportunities for inpatient consultation and liaison will also be available.
-While AYA patients with sickle cell disease will be the primary focus of this rotation, externs may also see some pediatric patients or patients presenting for cancer treatment or survivorship care.
-To be eligible to participate in this rotation, externs must be available for 1-2 full days on site (at least one day must include Monday afternoons).
+While AYA patients with sickle cell disease will be the primary focus of this rotation, externs will also see some pediatric patients or patients presenting for cancer treatment or survivorship care.
+In-person clinic on Mondays.

 Child and Adolescent Outpatient Psychotherapy (Rotation required for all externs): Externs will receive training in conducting intake/diagnostic interviews and formulating a developmentally appropriate case conceptualization including diagnoses and recommendations for treatment.
-Externs will also be expected to maintain a caseload of 4-6 patients and provide ongoing outpatient psychotherapy services to children and adolescents, and their parents for the entire academic year.
+Externs will also be expected to maintain a caseload of 2-4 child/adolescent outpatients.
 Presenting problems typically include mood and anxiety disorders, externalizing behavior problems, and adjustment disorders.
-Given our affiliation with Comer Children's Hospital, externs may be able to see patients who are adjusting to a chronic illness.
-Opportunities to see patients presenting to pediatric endocrinology for gender affirming health care are also available.
+Opportunities to see patients presenting to pediatric endocrinology for gender affirming health care are also available under Dr. Mehrtens's supervision.

 Didactics: Didactic training includes assigned readings and discussion of relevant pediatric and health psychology materials.
 Externs can also attend a variety of didactics offered through the Department.
-Offerings include (but are not limited to) Advanced Child CBT Seminar, Grand Rounds, Child Colloquium, Child Health Psychology Seminar, Professional Issues Seminar, and Consultation-Liaison Case Conference.
-Externs may also be able to attend psycho-oncology case discussions and seminars based on interest and availability.
+Offerings include (but are not limited to) Advanced Child CBT Seminar, Grand Rounds, Child Colloquium, Health Psychology Seminar, Professional Issues Seminar, and Consultation-Liaison Case Conference.